Frequently Asked Questions

 What happens if I have special dietary requirements?

-Most of our locations can provide for special dietary requirements but we suggest you let us know on your CVC application or when signing up for an immersion so that we can ensure your needs are met.
+Most of our locations can provide for special dietary requirements but we suggest you let us know on your In-Community application or when signing up for an Immersion so that we can assess and advise on whether your needs can be met.

-How does Two Wolves Abroad make sure I am safe while I am overseas?
+How does Two Wolves make sure I am safe while I am on my placement?

 Are there any medical restrictions?

-During the application process for CVC placements, applicants must disclose any medical conditions that may either impact their ability to volunteer, or are important for us to know in case of any health problems or emergencies during your placement.
+During the application process for In-Community placements, applicants must disclose any medical conditions that may either impact their ability to volunteer, or are important for us to know in case of any health problems or emergencies during your placement.
 We ask these questions so that we can ensure the safety of all volunteers.
+If you are on a course of prescribed medications you will need to ensure that you have access to the medication throughout you stay.
 You may be asked to have a qualified doctor sign off on specific medical conditions.

 Do I have to be religious to go?